aejensen/computing-biostat-ucph/README.md

 ```
 Submitted batch job 312191
 ```
-where the number if the ID of your job.
+where the number is the ID of your job.

-To check if your job is actually running, you can execute `squeue`.
+To check if your job is actually running, you can execute `squeue` and you'll see a list of all running and scheduled jobs.

-If you want to cancel a job that you have set in the queue, you can run `scancel xxxxxx` where `xxxxxx` is the job's ID number.
+If you wish to cancel a job that is either currently running or is in the queue, you can run `scancel xxxxxx` where `xxxxxx` is the job's ID number.
+You can of course only cancel jobs submitted by yourself.

-Note, that it can take a little while for a canceled job to stop running.
+Note, that it can take a little while for running job to be fully canceled.
 Check by executing `squeue`.

 ## Jobs with a long runtime